composablesys/wish-you-were-fast/reuse23/Engine_Log.md

 ### V8, SpiderMonkey, JavaScriptCore

 In order to build and update v8, sm, and jsc, [jsvu](https://github.com/GoogleChromeLabs/jsvu) must be installed.
 This installation requires `Node.js`.
 The engines are built in `.jsvu/bin/`.
 The versions of the dowloaded engines are in `status.json`.
+The engines update through build.py running the `jsvu` command.

-### Wasmer
+### Wasmer FIXME (for build from source and update instructions)

 Clone the [Wasmer Repo](https://github.com/wasmerio/wasmer) into your home directory.
 Following the instructions of the repo, execute the following code (no dependencies required).
 ```